Skip to content

 When creating a request, checks will be listed under Review.

-Optionally, copy a link to the request to share with a reviewer:
+You can also copy a link to the request to share with a reviewer out of band:

 1. From the request detail page, select More.